Rickmansworth

-Rickmansworth (/ˈrɪkmənzwərθ/) is a town in south-west Hertfordshire, England, located approximately 17 mi north-west of central London, 5 mi south-west of Watford and inside the perimeter of the M25 motorway.
+Rickmansworth (/ˈrɪkmənzwəθ/) is a town in south-west Hertfordshire, England, located approximately 17 mi north-west of central London, 5 mi south-west of Watford and inside the perimeter of the M25 motorway.
 The town is mainly to the north of the Grand Union Canal (formerly the Grand Junction Canal) and the River Colne.

 Rickmansworth is the administrative seat of the Three Rivers District Council; the confluence of the River Chess and the River Gade with the Colne in Rickmansworth inspired the district's name.
 The enlarged Colne flows south to form a major tributary of the River Thames.

 The town is served by the Metropolitan line of the London Underground and by Chiltern Railways of the National Rail network, between London Marylebone and Aylesbury.

 Toponymy

 The name Rickmansworth comes from the Saxon name Ryckmer, the local landowner, and worth meaning a farm or stockade.
 In the Domesday Book of 1086 it was recorded as the Manor of Prichemaresworde.
 Other spellings include Rykemarwurthe (1119–46), Richemaresworthe (1180), Rykemerewrthe (1248), Richemereworthe (1259), Rikesmareswrth (1287), Rikmansworth (1382), Rikmeresworth (1396) and Rykemerysworth (1418).